/

 BBC golf commentator Ken Brown had given me some sound words of advice the previous evening, my very own piece of Ken on the Course gold.
 “It’s really a second shot golf course so if you miss a green, make sure you miss in the right place, because there’s some places you can’t get up and down from out there.
 Enjoy it… good luck.”

 A taxi arrived just after 8am.
-First, we would have to go to the golf shop on the edge of town, where I quickly selected some hire clubs, bought a glove, some balls, tees, and a pitch mark repairer – and left my entire suitcase containing all my worldly possessions as collateral.
+First, we would have to go to the golf shop on the edge of town, where I quickly selected some rental clubs, bought a glove, some balls, tees, and a pitch mark repairer – and left my entire suitcase containing all my worldly possessions as collateral.
 “I’ll be back this afternoon, thanks so much, you don’t know how grateful I am,” I said to the owner, who’d opened up his entire shop an hour early in order to cater to my urgent golfing needs – the desperation in my voice on the phone the day before must have been palpable.

-9AM AT AUGUSTA
+9AM AT AUGUSTA NATIONAL GOLF CLUB

 The 1st tee at Augusta

 Other players, mostly members of the media, had a similar look of bemusement as the one that must have been etched on my face as we changed our shoes next to a glass cabinet in which a Green Jacket hung impeccably.
-I had been allocated Phil Mickelson’s locker for the day, where I placed my shoes before heading down to meet my playing partners.
-We introduced ourselves over breakfast in the clubhouse of Augusta National Golf Club, looking out onto the 1st tee, where we would, in less than an hour from now, be hitting actual golf shots on the actual Augusta National golf course.
+I had been allocated Phil Mickelson‘s locker for the day, where I placed my shoes before heading down to meet my playing partners.
+We introduced ourselves over breakfast in the clubhouse of Augusta National Golf Club, looking out onto the 1st tee, where we would, in less than an hour from now, be hitting actual golf shots on the actual Augusta golf course.

 The incredible breakfast spread was worthy of multiple visits, but there was only time for one.
 To the range next – where a perfect pyramid of Pro V1s awaited, along with my legendary local caddie.
 “What’s your handicap?” he asked, introducing himself.
 “Four,” I replied.
 “We’re gonna have some fun today,” he declared, decked out in the famous pristine white boiler suit worn by all caddies in the Masters Tournament, which had finished a matter of hours earlier.
-Now it was almost my turn.
+Now it was my turn.

 The grandstands, leaderboards and Sunday pins all remained in place from the day before.
 We would play from the members tees, a significant distance forward from the Tournament tees used by the professionals who had battled it out in near-perfect conditions over the previous four days.
-Twenty minutes on the range was followed by a ‘quick’ putt – ‘quick’ being the operative word – my first two efforts embarrassingly de-greened with my new putter for the day.
-Good start.
+Twenty minutes on the range was followed by a ‘quick’ putt – ‘quick’ being the operative word – my first two efforts embarrassingly de-greened with my new putter for the day – good start.
+I had often wondered while watching the Masters what a four-handicapper might shoot round Augusta under tournament conditions and now I was about to find out.
+The time had finally arrived – the man who had handed me the envelope the day before was there again to announce us onto the tee, less than 24 hours after he’d delivered what felt like the most exciting news of my life.

 Like much of the Bobby Jones and Dr Alister MacKenzie layout, the 1st at Augusta has a generous landing area to the left of a bunker which sits on the corner of a slight dog-leg right.
-Just as I’d seen Jordan Spieth do the day before, I took driver out of my bag, teed my ball up on the perfect teeing area (everything is perfect) and went through my pre-shot routine in front of my playing partners and their caddies – it felt like the whole world was watching.
+Just as I’d seen Jordan Spieth do the day before, I took driver out of my bag, teed my ball up on the pristine teeing area (yes, everything is perfect) and went through my pre-shot routine in front of my playing partners and their caddies – it felt like the whole world was watching.
 It felt like everything I had ever done in my life had led me to this moment.

 The view back towards the 11th from the 12th green at Augusta